Skip to main content

 You can also optionally include Draft Experiments (see below).

-Once you create an SDK Connection, you need to integrate GrowthBook into your website.
-There are 2 ways to do this - using our SDKs or using our pre-built script tag.
+Once you create an SDK Connection, you need to follow the steps to integrate GrowthBook into your website.

 note